mirror/vbox/src/VBox/ValidationKit/testboxscript/win/readme.txt

 21. Activate windows. "https://linserv.de.oracle.com/vbox/wiki/MSDN Volume License Keys"

+22. Windows 2012 R2: If you experience mouse pointer problems connecting with rdesktop, open the mouse pointer settings and disable mouse pointer shadow.

+23. Enable RDP access by opening "System Properties" and selecting "Allow remote connections to this computer" in the "Remote" tab.
+Ensure that "Allow connections only from computers running Remote Desktop with Network Level Authentication" is not checked or rdesktop can't access it.

+23b.
+While you're in "System Properties", in the "Hardware" tab, button
+    "Driver Signing" tell it to ignore logo testing requirements.

+The install (as user vbox):

-22. Disable loading CONIME.
+24. Disable loading CONIME.
 Set "HKEY_CURRENT_USER\Console\LoadConIme" to 0.

-23. Windows 2012 R2: If you experience mouse pointer problems connecting with rdesktop, open the mouse pointer settings and disable mouse pointer shadow.

-The install:

-23. Unzip (/ copy) the content of the testboxscript-*.zip to C:\testboxscript.
+25. Unzip (/ copy) the content of the testboxscript-*.zip to C:\testboxscript.

-24. Copy C:\testboxscript\testboxscript\win\autoexec-testbox.cmd to C:\.
+26. Copy C:\testboxscript\testboxscript\win\autoexec-testbox.cmd to C:\.

-25. Create a shortcut to C:\autoexec-testbox.cmd and drag it into "Start" -> "All Programs" -> "Startup".
+27. Create a shortcut to C:\autoexec-testbox.cmd and drag it into "Start" -> "All Programs" -> "Startup".

     W10: Find startup folder by hitting Win+R and entering "shell:startup".